mnemonic-bit/MemoryAddressHelpers/README.md

 # MemoryAddressHelpers

-This library provides two methods which revealsthe actual memory address of the instance of a class or value object.
+This library provides two methods which reveal the actual memory address of an instance of a class or value object, i.e. the location of a reference type is where the reference points at, while the location of a value type is the address of the variable that holds that value.

 This package is for debugging purposes only, and should never be included in release code.

 ## Why Do I Need This Library?